yunus-herman/Modeling-Home-Prices/README.md

 ## Submission

-Materials must be submitted by the beginning of class on **Friday, January 15**.
+Materials must be submitted by **10:00 am EST on Tuesday, January 19**.

-The last day for the Kaggle competition will be **Friday, January 15**.
+The deadline for the Kaggle competition will be **10:00 am EST on Tuesday, January 19**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes: